YottaDB/YDBDoc/ProgrammersGuide/utility.rst

 OBJ: Searches only object files.

 SILENT: Provides non-interactive (batch) access to the functionality of %RSEL.
-The syntax is SILENT^%RSEL(pattern,label) where pattern is a string that specifies the routine names to be searched, label can be "OBJ", "SRC" or "CALL".
+The syntax is SILENT^%RSEL(pattern,label) where pattern is a string that specifies the routine names to be searched, label can be case-independent "OBJ", "SRC" or "CALL".
 The default value of "SRC" corresponds to ^%RSEL if invoked interactively.

 SRC: Searches only source files (same as %RSEL).